promodeagro/promodeagro-mcp/testscripts/tool-data/README_MCP_TOOLS.md

 ```

 **Available Tools**:
-- `browse-products` - Browse and search products in the Aurora Spark e-commerce catalog with filtering and search capabilities
+- `browse-products` - Browse and search products in the e-commerce catalog with filtering and search capabilities
-- `get-category-counts` - Get product counts by category for Aurora Spark e-commerce catalog
+- `get-category-counts` - Get product counts by category for e-commerce catalog
 - `all` - Show details for all tools

 ---